Education of Generation Z: Global trends

 The COVID-19 pandemic has disrupted education of around one and a half billion students, as schools in 165 countries closed their doors and 60 million teachers were sent home, according to UNESCO.
 Schools were partially or fully closed for nearly 80% of instruction time during the first year of the pandemic.
 A number of countries tackled the problem by expanding access to the Internet in remote areas or broadcasting more educational materials on national television.
 This wasn't an option in all contexts as internet access varied significantly depending on levels of economic development and about two thirds of young people under the age of 25 around the world didn't have access to the internet at home.
+In 2022, the National Assessment of Educational Progress recorded some of the largest recorded score declines in grade 4 and 8 students, particularly in reading and mathematics.

 Since the early 2000s, the number of students from emerging economies going abroad for higher education has risen markedly.
 During the 2010s, while the number electing to study in the United Kingdom and the United States largely evened out, more and more opted for Australia and Canada.
 This was a golden age of growth for many Western universities admitting international students.
 In the late 2010s, around five million students trotted the globe each year for higher education, with the developed world being the most popular destinations and China the biggest source of international students.
 Chinese government statistics show that 660,000 students studied abroad in 2018, more than thrice the number a decade prior.
 In 2019, the United States was the most popular destination for Chinese university students, with 30% of the international student body coming from mainland China, followed by Australia, Canada, the United Kingdom, and Japan.
 But as relations between the West and China soured and because of the COVID-19 pandemic, Western universities saw their revenue from foreign students plummet and will have to reconfigure themselves in order to survive.
 Government assistance might not be available due to the strained ties between universities and many politicians, who are skeptical of the value of higher education because even though admissions have boomed, productivity growth has slowed.
 Moreover, political battles in the West are increasingly fought between those who have university degrees and those who do not.
 In any case, universities that are highly dependent on revenue for foreign students face the possibility of bankruptcy.
 COVID-19 has ended the golden age of universities.